dspsandbox/lidarTDC/README.md

 * **Cora-Z7-07**.
 Digilent low cost development board (see [here](https://store.digilentinc.com/cora-z7-zynq-7000-single-core-and-dual-core-options-for-arm-fpga-soc-development)) featuring a Xilinx Zynq 7007 SoC FPGA, 1Gbps Ethernet PHY, RAM memory, USB hub, 45 Arduino compatible IOs (3.3V CMOS)...
 * **Zynq7007 FPGA**.
 System on a chip.
 Contains a 32bit-ARM processing system (PS) and programable logic (PL).
 * **RAM**.
 512MB DDR3 memory.
 Accessible to both PS and PL (via DMA).
 * **Python Server**.
 Devoted to the configuration/operation of the PL.
 It is has direct access to the data stored in the RAM memory.
-Control commands and data connected are transferred via the 1Gbps etherent PHY.
+Control commands and data are transferred via the 1Gbps etherent PHY.
  * **FSM**.
 Finite state machine implementing the TDC logic.
 Expected temporal resolution: 5ns (sampling on both edges of a 100 MHz clk).
 Operational modes:
     * Direct: only received photon timestamps are saved on RAM.
     * Histogram: the accumulated counts for each time bin are saved on RAM.
 During a measurement the counters are are incremented by 1 if a photon has been received during the correspondig time bin.
 We expect to use 16 bit counters (at least 2^15-1 measurement results can be combined).